Skip to main content

 • Frank Karluk, Account Executive, DLH Corporation Moderator

-• JoAnn Archer, Deputy Director, Design Interactive, Inc.
+• JoAnn Archer, Deputy Director, Design Interactive, LLC

 • Cheryl Lockhart, Senior Military Advisor, SimX VR

-• Madison Quinn, Research Lead, Engineering Computer Simulations
+• Madison Quinn, Research Lead, Engineering & Computer Simulations, Inc.

-• Adam Reading, Director of Simulation Sales, North American Rescue
+• CMSgt Adam Reading USAF (Ret.), Director of Simulation Sales, North American Rescue

 Granby Ballrooms ABCD